mtov/engsoftmoderna/en/chapter1.md

 (which define deadlines, prices, schedules, etc.) with clients, human resource management (hiring, training, and setting promotion policies and remuneration values), to risk management, monitoring competition, finance, and marketing.
-In this context, **stakeholders** refer to all entities with a vested interest in the project.
+In this context, **stakeholders** is a term that refers to all parts with a vested interest in the project.
 This includes individuals or organizations that affect or are affected by the project, such as developers, project managers, contracted companies,